Privacy Policy — Pitch Like This

 - Role-based access control is implemented for data access and governed under the Internal Database Querying Rules.

-- Secure cookies and CSRF protection for client–DB communication.
+public,anon, andauthenticatedroles is revoked where not needed, with privileged access restricted to service roles. - Secure cookies and CSRF protection for client-DB communication.

 - Data in transit is encrypted using TLS 1.3.